-What will the CMC do with my complaint?
+What will the CCC do with my complaint?

-The CMC assesses every complaint, but if the issue is not something to do with major crime or misconduct, they might refer your complaint to another organisation that can help.
+The CCC assesses every complaint, but if the issue is not something to do with major crime or misconduct, they might refer your complaint to another organisation that can help.

-If it is a matter they can deal with, the CMC will then decide whether to get a state organisation which is involved (eg the organisation which employs the public servant who is accused of misconduct) to take action, or the CMC will investigate it themselves.
-Even if the CMC sends the complaint to the agency involved to deal with, the CMC will keep an eye on what happens to make sure the complaint is dealt with properly.
+If it is a matter they can deal with, the CCC will then decide whether to get a state organisation which is involved (eg the organisation which employs the public servant who is accused of misconduct) to take action, or the CCC will investigate it themselves.
+Even if the CCC sends the complaint to the agency involved to deal with, the CCC will keep an eye on what happens to make sure the complaint is dealt with properly.

 Can I trust the CMC to do the right thing?

-Several organisations keep a check on the CMC.
+Several organisations keep a check on the CCC.
 These include:

-- The Parliamentary Crime and Misconduct Committee (PCMC)
+- The Parliamentary Crime and Corruption Committee (PCCC)

 - The Office of the Parliamentary Commissioner